Chuck Yeager: Military command

 Yeager's participation in the test pilot training program for NASA included controversial behavior.
 Yeager reportedly did not believe that Ed Dwight, the first African American pilot admitted into the program, should be a part of it.
 In the 2019 documentary series Chasing the Moon, the filmmakers made the claim that Yeager instructed staff and participants at the school that "Washington is trying to cram the nigger down our throats.
 [President] Kennedy is using this to make 'racial equality,' so do not speak to him, do not socialize with him, do not drink with him, do not invite him over to your house, and in six months he'll be gone."
 In his autobiography, Dwight details how Yeager's leadership led to discriminatory treatment throughout his training at Edwards Air Force Base.

 Between December 1963 and January 1964, Yeager completed five flights in the NASA M2-F1 lifting body.
 An accident during a December 1963 test flight in one of the school's NF-104s resulted in serious injuries.
 After climbing to a near-record altitude, the plane's controls became ineffective, and it entered a flat spin.
 After several turns, and an altitude loss of approximately 95,000 feet, Yeager ejected from the plane.
 During the ejection, the seat straps released normally, but the seat base slammed into Yeager, with the still-hot rocket motor breaking his helmet's plastic faceplate and causing his emergency oxygen supply to catch fire.
 The resulting burns to his face required extensive and agonizing medical care.
-This was Yeager's last attempt at setting test-flying records.
+This was Yeager's last attempt at setting test-flying records due to his apparent inability to fly the required flight profiles for optimum climb performance.

 In 1966, Yeager took command of the 405th Tactical Fighter Wing at Clark Air Base, the Philippines, whose squadrons were deployed on rotational temporary duty (TDY) in South Vietnam and elsewhere in Southeast Asia.
 There he flew 127 missions.
 In February 1968, Yeager was assigned command of the 4th Tactical Fighter Wing at Seymour Johnson Air Force Base, North Carolina, and led the McDonnell Douglas F-4 Phantom II wing in South Korea during the Pueblo crisis.

 Yeager was promoted to brigadier general and was assigned in July 1969 as the vice-commander of the Seventeenth Air Force.